cloudflightio/python-learning-sessions/Readme.md

-# Example for testcontainers + sqlalchemy
+# testcontainers + sqlalchemy

+A small example on how to work with `testcontainers` and `sqlalchemy`.
+Presented and discussed in an internal Cloudflight Python learning session.

+## Instructions

 ```sh
 # virtual environment